MISTLab/tls-python-object/docs/source/index.rst

 ``tlspyo`` enables easy and secure transfer of python objects over your network.

-This documentation is useful for advanced usage.
-If you are discovering ``tlspyo``, you will find an introduction on the project's `GitHub page`_.
+If you are discovering ``tlspyo``, follow the Quickstart guide, or find a more detailed introduction on the project's `GitHub page`_.

 .. _`GitHub page`: https://github.com/MISTLab/tls-python-object